wanbinkimoon/soffritto/README.md

 ##What does it do?
 * Preserves useful defaults, unlike many CSS resets.
-* Normalizes styles for a wide range of elements.
+* Styles in a single config a wide range of elements.
 * Corrects bugs and common browser inconsistencies.
 * Improves flexibility with subtle variables.
 * Explains what code does using detailed comments.